JesseFPV/grocy_scanner/README.md

 Make sure to adjust the following in the service file:
 - `User=pi` - Change to your username if different
 - `WorkingDirectory=/home/pi/grocy_scanner` - Change to your project path
-- `ExecStart=/usr/bin/python3 /home/pi/grocy_scanner/main.py` - Adjust path if needed
+- `ExecStart=/home/pi/grocy_scanner/venv/bin/python /home/pi/grocy_scanner/main.py` - Use venv Python, adjust path if needed

 Then enable and start the service: